-More than 40% of DC high school CTE concentrators who graduated in 2021 had participated in an internship, pre-apprenticeship, apprenticeship or cooperative education experience.
+In 2022 60% of DC high school CTE concentrators graduated having participated in an internship, pre-apprenticeship, apprenticeship or cooperative education experience.

 Many students are already enrolled in CTE in the District of Columbia, developing technical, academic and employability skills and engaging in work-based experiences with industry partners.
-During the 2020-21 school year, the District had:
+During the 2021-22 school year, the District had: